Ritual (Soulfly album)

-and is the first Soulfly album to not debut on the Billboard 200.
+and is the first Soulfly album to not debut on the US Billboard 200.
+It is their first album since 2010's Omen to have its installment of their self-titled song series on the standard edition.

 Reception

 Ritual received generally favorable reviews by critics, with the aggregate score of 75% on Metacritic.
 Prior to release, Wall of Sound writer Jim Birkin rated the album 9/10, stating: "There is undoubtedly some old school Cavalera creeping into his music these days and that can only be a good thing.
 May all future Soulfly albums contain Josh Wilbur in its production."
 This album was awarded a 2018 Metal Storm Award for Best Thrash Metal Album.